Diabetes is a prevalent condition. Just recall all the patients you saw today and there’s probably a handful of them who are diabetic.

 What is diabetes?

 Type 1 diabetes is also called insulin-dependent and juvenile-onset diabetes.
-This type of diabetes often begins early at childhood.
-It’s an autoimmune disorder where the body’s immune system attacks its own pancreas thereby inhibiting its capacity to produce insulin.
+This type of diabetes often begins early in childhood.
+It’s an autoimmune disorder where the body’s immune system attacks its own pancreas, inhibiting its capacity to produce insulin.

 Gestational diabetes is characterized by pregnancy-induced insulin resistance.
-It affects roughly 2% – 10% of pregnancies.
+It affects roughly 2% to 10% of pregnancies.

 Diabetes Nursing Care Plans

 Diabetic patients need complex nursing care.
-If you are planning your patient’s care, here are some of the most important NCPs for diabetes:
+Here are some of the most important NCPs for diabetes:

 May be related to